amitlevy/BFGPT/README.md

 '''

 Press enter between iterations, or turn off safe mode.
 To switch from GPT-3.5 to GPT-4, you must manually change it in the code.
-Remember that it is x30 more expensive (for now).
+Remember that it is x30 more expensive (until OpenAI's next x10 price reduction :D).

 For more options, python3 BFGPT.py --help

 ### Example Result
 The following example is for GPT-3.5.
-GPT-4 can zero-shot to the question shown here, I don't have access to its API, which is why I'm showing this less impressive example.
+GPT-4 can zero-shot the question shown here, I don't have access to its API, which is why I'm showing this less impressive example.

 If you normally ask GPT3.5 "Can a cat live inside a Kubernetes container?", a typical response would be:
 '''